oxyplot/oxyplot.github.io/_posts/2014-09-10-continuous-integration.md

 title: Continuous integration
 ---

-The OxyPlot build is now hosted at [AppVeyor][appveyor]!
-This is a great service that does both [continuous integration][ci] and deployment.
+OxyPlot is now built at [AppVeyor][appveyor].
+This change has simplified the build system significantly and removed the need for a local build server.
+AppVeyor provides a great service that does both [continuous integration][ci] and deployment for all platforms except the Xamarin ones.

-See the `appveyor.yml` file for the build configuration.
-[StyleCop][stylecop] and [Gtk#][gtksharp] are now installed by [chocolatey][chocolatey].
+The build is configured in the `appveyor.yml` file and handles both the `develop` and `master` branches.

+The [StyleCop][stylecop], [Gtk#][gtksharp] and [Lynx Toolkit][lynx-toolkit] prerequisities are now installed by [chocolatey][chocolatey].

-All OxyPlot NuGet packages except the Xamarin packages will be updated in each build.
+The NuGet packages will be updated by each build.
 The Xamarin.Android and Xamarin.iOS packages are not included in the AppVeyor build, and are still built locally on a Mac.
-It would be great if we could get a similar build and deployment solution also for these projects!
+It would be great if we could get a similar build and deployment solution also for these projects...

-The Silverlight "[Example browser][examplebrowser]" will also be updated at each build.
+The Silverlight "[Example browser][examplebrowser]" will also be updated by each build.

-Builds on the `develop` branch will get a pre-release suffix `-alpha` in the NuGet packages, this will make it possible to select between "Stable Only" and "Include Prerelease" channels in the NuGet manager.
+Builds on the `develop` branch will get a pre-release suffix `-alpha` in the version numbers.
+This will make it possible to select between "Stable Only" and "Include Prerelease" versions in the NuGet manager.

 [appveyor]: http://appveyor.com/
 [ci]: http://en.wikipedia.org/wiki/Continuous_integration